The great thing about WordPress is its plug-in system.

-Who needs a custom Social Network?
+Who Needs a Custom Social Network?

 With so many people already using Social Networks like Facebook, Twitter, and Instagram, you might think there isn’t any need for another social network.

 Whether it’s dog breeders or church musicians, stamp collectors or Star Trek fans, people enjoy spending time online with other people who share their interests.

 Existing “real world” organizations, like churches and social clubs, can also use custom social networking sites to keep their members in touch between meetings or services.

-Buddy Press Development Philosophy
+BuddyPress Development Philosophy

-- The WordPress team believes that “Code is Poetry,” and this philosophy extends to their development of BuddyPress.
+Clean and transparent coding: The WordPress team believes that “Code is Poetry,” and this philosophy extends to their development of BuddyPress.

-- Each component of BuddyPress is built to be used independently.
-Use only those features you need.
+Modular design: each component of BuddyPress is built to be used independently.

 You can use BuddyPress to create a full social networking site with all the bells and whistles, or you can use it to just add one small piece of social interaction to your existing blog or website.

 In addition to the BuddyPress Core (which just provides features needed by all the other components), BuddyPress modules include: